If your child is finding school difficult, you’re not alone.

 “Why can’t my child learn?”

-We might gently ask:
+We might ask:

-“What might be making learning difficult?”
+“What might make learning difficult?”, or

 Where to Start